kusumSharma653/Project1-Movie-Recommendation-System/README.md

-##📽️ Movie Recommendation System
+##Movie Recommendation System
 A full-stack movie recommendation system that suggests similar movies using machine learning techniques.
 Built with Python (Flask) on the backend and React (Vite + Tailwind CSS) on the frontend.

-#🚀 Features
+#Features
 🎬 Recommend top 5 movies based on selected input

-#⚙️ ML-based similarity detection using cosine similarity
+#ML-based similarity detection using cosine similarity

 📦 React frontend styled with Tailwind CSS